Luc Frieden

-In early 2023, he was elected to be the lead candidate of the Luxembourg Christian Democrats (CSV - EPP) for the general elections in October.
+In early 2023, he was elected to be the lead candidate of the CSV for the general elections in October.
+He led his party to victory, slightly increasing its vote share and maintaining its 21 seats, while the incumbent Bettel II Government lost its majority due to the decline of The Greens.
+Consequently, on 9 October 2023, he was appointed by Grand Duke Henri to form a new coalition government, and succeeded Xavier Bettel as prime minister on 17 November where Bettel became the deputy prime minister and minister for Foreign Affairs.

-Early life and education
+Background and education

-Luc Frieden completed high school in his home country Luxembourg and received thereafter an international university education in France, the UK and the US.
+Frieden completed high school at the Athénée de Luxembourg and received thereafter an international university education in France, the UK and the US.
 He graduated in business law from Université Paris 1 Panthéon-Sorbonne.
-He obtained a master's degree in comparative law from the University of Cambridge (UK) and a further Master of Laws Degree from Harvard Law School.
-While at Harvard, he was also cross registered at Harvard Kennedy School.
+He obtained a master's degree in comparative law from Queens' College, Cambridge and a Master of Laws (LL.M.) from Harvard Law School.

-Besides Luxembourgish, he speaks fluently English, German, French and has a good working knowledge of Dutch.
+Besides Luxembourgish, he speaks fluent English, German, French and has a good working knowledge of Dutch, his wife's native language.

-Political career
+Chamber of Deputies (1994–1998)

 In 1994, Frieden was elected to the Chamber of Deputies of Luxembourg for the Christian Democrats (CSV - EPP), becoming, at the age of thirty, the then youngest member of the House.
 While in Parliament, he chaired the Finance Committee as well as the Constitutional Committee and was a leading figure in the process leading to the establishment of a constitutional court and of independent administrative courts in Luxembourg.

+Minister (1998–2013)

-In 1998, he became, at the age of thirty-four, Minister of Justice in the Government led by Prime Minister Jean-Claude Juncker.
-He also served as Minister for the Treasury and Budget from 1998 to 2009, as Minister of Defence from 2004 to 2006 and Minister of Finance from 2009 to 2013.
+In 1998, he became, at the age of 34, Minister of Justice in the Government led by prime minister Jean-Claude Juncker.
+He also served as Minister of the Treasury and Budget from 1998 to 2009, as Minister of Defence from 2004 to 2006 and Minister of Finance from 2009 to 2013.

 In the capacity of Minister for the Treasury and Budget, Frieden was responsible for the successful introduction of the euro as replacement for the Luxembourgish franc.
 During the Luxembourg Presidency of the Council of the European Union in 2005, he chaired the European Council of Ministers of Justice and Home Affairs (JHA).
-As Minister of Finance he represented his country at the European Council of Ministers of Economic and Financial Affairs (ECOFIN) as well as at the Eurogroup and participated in the stabilization of the Eurozone and the shaping of the European banking union.
+As Minister of Finance he represented his country at the European Council of Ministers of Economic and Financial Affairs (ECOFIN) as well as at the Eurogroup and participated in the stabilisation of the Eurozone and the shaping of the European banking union.
 For 15 years, Frieden served as Governor of the World Bank and acted as chairman of the Board of Governors of the International Monetary Fund and the World Bank Group in 2013.